Sam-Guliker/webdesign/README.md

 the minor web development but the style is very much based on
 minimalism, and I think there could be an extra layer of style
 over it to make it feel more exclusive.

+Guidelines are helpful, but with good design there are also enough reasons to __break__ the rules.

 # Web app from scratch
 To complement the web app from scratch, I chose to make it more